HsienChing/HsienChing.github.io/_posts/2024-03-31-GitHub-Pages-Post-Template-01.md

 NOTE: The footnotes will be put at the end of the post.

-Comment: The footnote function is very similar to the reference function in LaTeX.
+Comment: The footnote function is very similar to the reference function in $LaTeX$.
 It can be treated as a reference function in the blog.

 # 10. Hiding content with comments